Origins

 The equations

-With the classic parameters $\sigma = 10$, $\rho = 28$, $\beta = 8/3$, the trajectory never repeats.
-It orbits two lobes — the famous butterfly shape — switching between them unpredictably.
-The $x$ and $y$ variables drive node position.
-The $z$ variable does something subtler: it modulates each node's gravitational weight.
+Classic parameters: $\sigma = 10$, $\rho = 28$, $\beta = 8/3$.
+The trajectory orbits two lobes — the butterfly — switching between them aperiodically. $x$ and $y$ drive node position. $z$ modulates gravitational weight: how strongly each node pulls its neighbors.

 Deep dive: Why chaos looks organic